ot4i/ace-maven-plugin/README.md

 * automatic handling of .project  - might be required for more complex scenario

 disadvantages:
 * requires that all related project are 'available' (checked by Eclipse)
+   * however in this case it's ensured that the different projects works together
 * requires an X-window on linux (to startup the headless Eclipse)
 * build quite slow